AnshBhatti/Optical-Character-Recognition/README.md

 Optical Character Recognition (for digits only) implemented using Torch

 Description and specifics:
-- Uses the default Torch's MNIST dataset for images of numerical digits
+- Uses the default Torch's MNIST dataset for images of single numerical digits, which were filtered into 28 x 28 squares.
 - Neural network contains 1 input layer, 2 hidden layers, 1 output layer
 - Training is done using 15 epochs
 - Model is created using Linear and LogSoftmax regressions